mcaceresb/stata-parquet/README.md

 parquet use auto.parquet, clear desc

-parquet use price make gear_ratio using auto.parquet, clear parquet save gear_ratio make using auto.parquet, replace
+parquet use price make gear_ratio using auto.parquet, clear in(10/20)
+parquet save gear_ratio make using auto.parquet in 5/6, replace
 ```

 Limitations
 -----------

-This is an alpha release and there are several important limitations:

-- Maximum string widths are not generally stored in `.parquet` files
-  (as far as I can tell).
-The default behavior is to try and guess the
-  string length by scanning the first 2^16 rows of the file; control
-  this via option `strscan()`.
-- Writing `strL` variables are not supported.
+- Writing `strL` variables is not yet supported.
 - Reading binary ByteArray data is not supported, only strings.
 - `Int96` variables is not supported, as is has no direct Stata counterpart.

-See the TODO section for more.
+- Maximum string widths are not generally stored in `.parquet` files (as
+  far as I can tell).
+The default behavior is to scan string columns
+  to get the largest string, but it can be time-intensive.
+Adjust this
+  behavior via `strscan()` and `strbuffer()`.

 TODO
 ----